Skip to content

 All necessary forms will be provided and completed at this meeting.

-3. A notarized statement granting the adviser permission to seek medical treatment for a student, in the event of an emergency, must be provided at the parent meeting or prior to the commencement of the trip.
+3. A notarized statement granting the advisor permission to seek medical treatment for a student, in the event of an emergency, must be provided at the parent meeting or prior to the commencement of the trip.

 5. All overnight student travel participation is strictly optional.
 Students who, for any reason, do not participate in activity travel shall not be penalized.
 Nonparticipation shall not impact grades or the student's status in the class or organization.